SHAREHOLDER ALERT: Levi & Korsinsky Notifies VNET Group, Inc.(VNET) Investors Of A Class Action Lawsuit And Upcoming Deadline

-(MENAFN- PR Newswire) NEW YORK, Feb.
-6, 2024 /PRNewswire/ -- Levi & Korsinsky, LLP notifies investors in VNET Group, Inc. ("VNET" or the "Company") (NASDAQ: VNET ) of a class action securities lawsuit.
+(MENAFN- GlobeNewsWire - Nasdaq) NEW YORK, Feb.
+08, 2024 (GLOBE NEWSWIRE) -- Levi & Korsinsky, LLP notifies investors in VNET Group, Inc. ("VNET" or the "Company") (NASDAQ: VNET) of a class action securities lawsuit.

 CLASS DEFINITION: The lawsuit seeks to recover losses on behalf of VNET investors who were adversely affected by alleged securities fraud between April 8, 2022 and February 15, 2023.
 Follow the link below to get more information and be contacted by a member of our team: